Roofing dumpster rental in Westland

 Asphalt Shingle Weight and Tonnage Planning

-Most roofers know three-tab shingles average 250 pounds per square while architectural laminate runs closer to 400, so a 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-Yard Roll-Off Container?
-A standard Roofing Dumpster routes that tonnage safely inside the weight limit on one hooklift truck trip.
-Place your order online here.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a typical 25-square tear-off lands between three and five tons before underlayment is added.
+How does that translate to a 10-yard dumpster?
+The hooklift truck routes each load to stay inside the weight limit on a single pickup with no overages.

 Driveway Placement for Roofing Crew Workflow